tierra-colada/h5geo/docs/source/tutorial/seismic.rst

 .. note::

    Text header is a dataset of size ``[40, 80]``.
-   Thus everything outside this range will be lost.
+   Thus everything outside of this range will be lost.

 To read text header: